Trees of manifolds as boundaries of spaces and groups

 \item{(3)} for each $M\in{\cal M}$ the set $\Lambda_M:=\{ x\in X:\hbox{Lk}(x,X)\cong M \}$ is a net in $X$, i.e. for some $R>0$ each ball of radius $R$ in $X$ intersects $\Lambda_M$ (if all $M\in{\cal M}$ are oriented, the symbol $\cong$ above denotes relation of being PL homeomorphic as oriented manifolds).

 Note that, since $X$ above has finite shapes, it is a geodesic metric space, so that it makes sense to speak of the $CAT(\kappa)$ property for it.
 Moreover, by condition (2), $X$ is automatically an $(n+1)$-dimensional pseudomanifold.
-Finite shapes property implies also that each set $\Lambda_M$ as in condition (3) above is discrete.
+The assumption that the link of every point of $X$ is a manifold implies that only the vertices of $X$ can have links that are not spheres.
+Hence, if $x\in X$ and $\hbox{Lk}(x,X)\cong M\in{\cal M}$, than $x$ must be a vertex of $X$.
+The finite shapes property implies that the vertices of $X$ form a discrete set.
+Therefore, each set $\Lambda_M$ as in condition (3) above is discrete.
 Putting $\Lambda:=\cup_{M\in{\cal M}}\Lambda_M$, we get that $\Lambda$, which will be called {\it the singular set} of $X$, is also discrete.

 We are now ready to state Main Theorem, which is the main result of the paper.
 Its proof occupies Sections 3 and 4.
 In Section 5 we show few classes of examples to which this theorem applies, in particular getting the proofs of Theorems 1 and 2 of the introduction.